As popular destinations become overcrowded, tourists begin to look for further journeys, discovering new values.

 In fact, the Louvre incident is not the only protest in response to overtourism.

-The people of Venice, Italy, have also protested so strongly that their city was "hijacked" for the lavish wedding of Amazon boss Jeff Bezos, that the festival's venues had to be changed due to fears of backlash from locals.
+The people of Venice, Italy, have also protested so strongly that their city was "hijacked" for the lavish wedding of Amazon boss Jeff Bezos, that the festival's venues had to be changed due to fears of a backlash from locals.

-Clearly, measures like taxes (in Venice) and visitor limits (the Louvre limits visitors to 30,000 per day) have not worked.
+Clearly, measures like taxes (in Venice) or visitor limits (the Louvre limits visitors to 30,000 per day) have not worked.
 In fact, global tourism is expected to surpass pre-pandemic levels by 2025, by staggering numbers.

 According to the World Tourism Organization (UNWTO), there are an estimated 1.4 billion international tourist arrivals in 2024, an increase of 140 million (equivalent to 11%) compared to 2023.